 - assisting our members to respond to requests for assistance from schools

-- providing flexible payment plans to licensees in the education and commercial sectors
+- providing flexible payment plans to affected individually licensed education institutions

-According to the Australian Curriculum, Assessment and Reporting Authority, the recurrent government funding for school education in 2017–18 was $61.5 billion: about $16,000 per student.
+According to the Australian Curriculum and Assessment Authority, the recurrent government funding for school education in 2018–19 was $61.6 billion: about $16,700 per student.

 Compensation to content creators under the statutory licence is less than 0.1% of this funding.